How Breast Shape Defines Results

 General breast structure, shape, and size

-Fat fills the space between all of the lobes.
+Fat fills the space between the lobes.
 The amount of fat is what creates the final size of the breast.
 Breast size can change often.
 It changes in response to hormones or changes in weight.
 This can be from puberty, menopause, pregnancy, breastfeeding, and hormonal changes during the monthly cycle.

 The ratio of glandular tissue and fat will vary from woman to woman.

 The ratio of glandular tissue and fat will vary from woman to woman.
 It will also vary over a woman’s lifetime.
 For example, a woman will typically have more glandular tissue than fat during her child-bearing years.
 This ratio will be the highest during breastfeeding.
 The ratio will reverse after menopause (more fatty tissue, less glandular tissue).
 Glandular tissue can feel firmer to the touch than fatty tissue.
-This can mean that the firmness of the breast changes over time.
-As the glandular tissue decreases, the size will also decrease.
-The exception is when more fat is added to replace the lost glandular tissue; this typically only happens during weight gain.
-Some women will maintain the heavy breast look yet still desire breast augmentation.

 There are many different breast shapes as well.
 For example, they may be swooped.
 This results in a nipple that points slightly upward.
 They may be tubular.
 This results in a narrow shape projecting outward.
 They may be quite large or quite small.
 They could droop or point downward.
-In addition to breast shape asymmetries, there can also be nipple position asymmetry after breast augmentation.
-There may be nipples too low after breast augmentation.
-The nipples may also become outpointing nipples after breast augmentation.
-The important thing to remember is that the nipple positions were actually asymmetric before the surgery.
-The breast implants only magnified the result.

 Breast Position